gretchenfrage/reflex/reflex/README.md

 > how?

-simple and fast, by virtue of little code with little complexity.
+simple and fast, by virtue of little code with little abstraction.

 > why?